Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 Because of the $\mathbb{Z}_4\rtimes\mathbb{Z}_2$ on-site symmetry, there are three possible root phases on each $\tau_2$: \begin{enumerate}[1.] \item Majorana chain; \item 1D fSPT phase (quadruple Majorana chains); \item 1D bSPT phase (Haldane chain). \end{enumerate}

-Similar to the $O$-symmetric case, Majorana chain decoration and quadruple Majorana chains decoration are \textit{obstructed}.
+Similar to the $O$-symmetric case, Majorana chain decoration is \textit{obstructed}, and quadruple Majorana chain decoration is \textit{obstruction-free}.
 Haldane chain decoration on $\tau_2$ leaves 6 dangling spin-1/2 degrees of freedom $\bs{\tau}_j$ ($j=1,...,6$), with the following symmetry properties:

 To gap out these spin-1/2 degrees of freedom, we can simply introduce several Heisenberg interactions:

 And $H_J'$ leaves three spin-singlets as a non-degenerate ground state.
 Hence the Haldane chain decoration on 1D blocks labeled by $\tau_2$ is \textit{obstruction-free}.